bcnubes/aardvarkbark-development/content/info/bark.md

 Title: Bark

 ---
 The two terms are often interchanged.
 Truly, all barks are mulch but not all mulches are bark.
 For our product distinction, bark is just that, bark only.
-Our wood chip mulch is non-composted and made from a variety of land clearing debris.
+Wood chip mulch, trail mixture or hog fuel is non-composted and made from a variety of land clearing debris.

-Our compost material can be used as a top dressing, however we recomend it being used as a soil amendment.
+Our compost material can be used as a top dressing, however we recommend it being used as a soil amendment.